 automatically (the columns don’t have to be in the same order).

-We named the individual tables task_pre
+We named the individual tables task_pre,

-, but in our stacked
+task_mid, and task_post, but in our stacked

 table we have no way of knowing if an individual observation comes from